SamyBencherif/E-Library/README.md

 <h1>Samy's E-Library</h1>

 <p>
 This is my personal collection of topics I would like to learn about.
 A lot of it is focused on Computer Game Development and Programming, but there are a variaty of topics under different subjects.
 The best way to use this site is to use the "visited link" feature to keep track of what you have already read.
 I am hoping to update this page with more links.
+Feel free to leave an issue or make a pull request with suggestions.
+Planned additions are in <a href="https://docs.google.com/document/d/1RftBQUZPqEuY1xbBVrI83EtoH1R360n52glsaqNQ5vc/edit?usp=sharing">this Google document</a>.
 </p>

 <ul><p>